 The compromise might be to turn the clock back a decade or so, when candidates would use ads to lay down a positive groundwork, saving the blistering ads until later in the campaign.
 Today, many of the 30-second positive ads that air insult the intelligence of voters and aren’t particularly effective in establishing a narrative and a bond with voters.
 Candidates should ask themselves and their campaign consultants: Is this ad really going to persuade the more skeptical, independent voters who don’t naturally like politics or politicians?
 Does it create a bond, a personal connection with the voters?
 It can happen.
 It just usually doesn’t.

-This article appears in the March 20, 2012, edition of National Journal Daily.
+This article appears in the March 20, 2012, edition of NJ Daily.